 If you have trouble calling higher education an industry you are already finished.
-Three of largest enrollments in the nation come from these institutions.
+Three of the largest enrollments in the nation come from these institutions.

 The competition is fierce.
 Schools with focus and clear messaging are stealing market share.
 Everyone must act and build preference by rebranding universities through meaning.
 Forget all the crappy clichés and marketing BS.

 Rebranding Universities.
-Private and State Schools
+Private and State Schools.

 The private and public university systems are the most massive, nuanced part of this study.

 With each state supporting a public university (and, most times more than one).
 A shit load of private universities as well — each with a different brand and student agenda.
-Look at the market as whole, there is a desperate need for smart and exact rebranding universities as a strategy.
+Look at the market as a whole, there is a desperate need for smart and exact rebranding universities as a strategy.

 A University of Tennessee journalism student recently wrote that she was unhappy with Tennessee’s new brand theme line, “Big Orange, Big Ideas.”

 She was unhappy with the massive amount of money spent around a stupid brand theme.
 This student begged for the university to focus its brands around the student, not the university or its color.
 Too right.

 This student is too right.
 The brand of the public and private universities should always be built around the students who define themselves in context.
 Oddly enough, this also resonates with alum.

 Who is the student?